Ghost-8D/RepData_projects/README.md

 Please do not copy this work for the peer assessments of this course.
 If you want you can check them out to understand what you have to do.

-If you just copy you learn nothing.
-These projects give you hands on experience and you can add them to your ePortfolio if you think they are good.
+If you just copy you will learn nothing.
+These projects can give you hands on experience and you can add them to your ePortfolio if you think they are good.